ahungryhipster/ahungryhipster.github.io/_posts/2013-12-05-pinewood-social.md

 ##DRINK

 There is a wide variety of drinks from wines, beers, and cocktails.
-The bar is ran by Matt Tocco, who previously worked at Patterson House and then Rolf & Daughters, so, have high expectations.
+The bar is ran by Matt Tocco, who previously worked at Patterson House and then Rolf & Daughters.

-I had the Lemon of Pink and John had the Sidecar Named Doug, pictured below.
+I had the Lemon of Pink and John had the Sidecar Named Doug.

 ![dougpinewood.jpg](/images/dougpinewood.jpg)